-Rick Jarrell is the Americas - Business Development Manager, Consumer Packaged Goods (CPG) at Eurotherm by Schneider Electric.
-With over 35 years' experience within process automation, Rick Jarrell is now a leading specialist within the Life Sciences and Food & Beverage sectors of the Americas.
-Rick is a regular presenter on Pharma 4.0 topics such as managing processes aligned with the ALCOA+ data integrity concept.
-Rick's expertise helps customers achieve precision process control and process monitoring, allowing them to reach high levels of regulatory compliance and data integrity by design.
+Rick Jarrell has over 35 years' experience within process automation, Rick Jarrell is now a leading specialist within the Life Sciences and Food & Beverage sectors of the Americas.
+Rick has regularly presented on Pharma 4.0 topics such as managing processes aligned with the ALCOA+ data integrity concept.
+Rick's expertise has helped customers achieve precision process control and process monitoring, allowing them to reach high levels of regulatory compliance and data integrity by design.